jjthoms/libsodium-darwin/README.md

-# What
+# libsodium-darwin

-This script downloads and builds libsodium from source for iOS, including 64-bit ARM.
+This downloads and builds libsodium from source for iOS, macOS, and tvOS.

-Note: Make sure you have no spaces within your path.
-Otherwise the script will not work.